The European Standards

 The main purpose of these new EU Standards is to reduce the energy consumption as stated in the Regulations EU65/2014 and EU66/2014 supplementing Directive 2010/30/EU.

 The energy consumption of a given cooker hood (specified on lights and motor) is thus mandatory information.
-The maximum extraction capacity is set at 650 m3/h, however the cooker hood may in boost mode go over this limit, but only for a duration of 10 minutes and with an automatic return to the specified 650 m3/h.
+The maximum extraction capacity is set at 650 m3/h, however the cooker hood may in boost mode go over this limit extracting up to an additional 100 m3 and with an automatic return to the specified 650 m3/h.
 This precaution has been taken in order to reduce the loss of warm air from the kitchen due to a working cooker hood.
 Stricter requirements already defined and published will take effect over the coming years.

 Verifying and controlling the European Standards